sib-swiss/kgsteward/example/first_steps_fuseki/README.md

 # First steps with Fuseki

-1. Clone kgsteward from GitHub and create an environement variable that point to its root dir:
+1. Clone kgsteward from GitHub, Create an environement variable that point to its root dir:

 ```
 [change dir to where you like to clone from github]
 git clone https://github.com/sib-swiss/kgsteward.git kgsteward
 export KGSTEWARD_ROOT_DIR=`pwd`/kgsteward
 ```
+This environment variable `KGSTEWARD_ROOT_DIR` will be used through all the examples.

 2. Install fuseki locally.
 For example, with homebrew on OSX: